ShishirPatil/gorilla/raft/README.md

 RAFT takes an input document from the user and creates a dataset using the document, consisting of synthetically generated `{ question, answer, documents }` triplets.
 The dataset can then be used to fine-tune models for improved question-answering and retrieval.

-The input data from the user can be either a general text document (pdf, json, or txt) for general QA or an API documentation in the API Zoo JSON format for API calling.
+The input data from the user can be either a general text document (pdf, json, or txt) for general QA or an API documentation in the API Zoo JSONL format for API calling.

 ## Install Dependencies